Docs

 Note

 This feature is available with RevenueStory (RS) premium only.
 To use this metric effectively, you must configure a custom field at the Customer resource level in Chargebee and map it to the Sales Agent field in RevenueStory.
 You can configure and select your own values in this custom field, but it's recommended to use values relevant to your business.
-Please connect with your Customer Success Manager or contact support for assistance.
+Please Contact support for assistance.

 How it's measured